zuplo/docs/docs/articles/custom-audit-log-policy.md

 Adding Audit Logging to your APIs that are secured with Zuplo is as easy as adding a custom policy.
-Typically you want to add audit logs to any API that modifies data, however depending on the API you may want it on read operations as well (i.e. retrieve a secret key, etc.)
+Typically you want to add audit logs to any API that modifies data, however depending on the API you may want it on read operations as well (for example retrieve a secret key, etc.)

 ## Example Policy: WorkOS Audit Logs

 [WorkOS](https://workos.com/) provides various services that help enable enterprise features on your service such as SSO and Audit Logs.
-With Zuplo it is easy to create a [custom policy](/docs/policies/custom-code-inbound) that uses [runtime hooks](./runtime-extensions.md) to log API calls using their API.
+With Zuplo it's easy to create a [custom policy](/docs/policies/custom-code-inbound) that uses [runtime hooks](./runtime-extensions.md) to log API calls using their API.